Ericclck/FinancialModeling/README.md

 In the case of TLT and TMF data, the pipeline revealed price data alone are not able to consistently generate profitable prediction in Combinatorial Purge K-Fold.
 However, filtering on BTC fundamental data provided intriguing insights, suggesting the impact of balance and net flow accumulation on price movements.

-Results from model sampled with fundamental data, but with primary model based on price data, demonstrated the importance of a *logical* primary model.
+Results from model sampled with fundamental data, but with primary model based on price data, demonstrated the importance of a *logical* primary model and sharpe ratio as a metric for hyperparameter tuning.
-The return are promising, though the risk is still high, with a std of 0.02, and a sharpe ratio of 0.04.
+The return are promising, with mean return of 0.0047, though the risk is still high, with a sharpe ratio of only 0.17.

 In conclusion, while the pipeline shows promise, it also illustrates that financial machine learning remains a complex field, where the balance between model complexity, overfitting, and the ability to extract meaningful insights is a constant challenge.
 Further improvement might be an ensemble of models based on different data sources and logical primary models built on those sources.